openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-:code:`oft-nn` - is a nearest neighbour classifier.
+:code:`oft-nn` - is a nearest neighbor classifier.

 SYNOPSIS
 ########